 How marketers can begin to optimize for voice search

-The question words: who, what, where, why, when, and how, have been strongly associated with voice search queries.
+- Note the question words commonly associated with queries.
+The question words: who, what, where, why, when, and how, have been strongly associated with voice queries.
 Brands should take the time to find long-tail keyword phrases that use these question words to start developing content tailored for those using voice search.

-Although voice search technology has improved dramatically in just a short period of time, the devices do sometimes make errors.
-When developing your PPC strategy, consider the common misinterpretations that voice search devices might make of queries related to your business.
+- Consider common interpretation errors.
+Although voice technology has improved dramatically in just a short period of time, the devices do sometimes make errors.
+When developing your PPC strategy, consider the common misinterpretations that voice devices might make of queries related to your business.
 Try to find opportunities where you can capitalize on the machine’s mistakes.

 - Develop content for the more precise, conversational way of forming queries.
 With voice queries, people are likely to make more precise queries using complete sentences.
 The likelihood that they will use more conversational language also remains higher.
 Tailor certain areas of your website for these types of questions that people want answered quickly.
 Consider, for example, developing an FAQ page to try and capture the traffic for some common questions for your industry.

 - Optimize for alternate search verticals.
 Although the relationships between voice-activated personal assistants and various alternate search verticals, such as Kayak and Yelp, have already been made public, as the technology and adoption of these devices increases, so too will the capabilities available and the number of sites they employ to serve the needs of their users.
 Consider the alternate verticals most relevant to your business and represent your business well.
 Voice search has begun to attract considerable attention as its prevalence grows across the digital ecosystem.
 It will potentially impact a wide variety of industries and businesses, which is why we recommend those in our community begin preparing for the changes now.
 Consider our tips above and think about how they might serve you to ensure that your site remains at the forefront of your industry.
 Download BrightEdge's POV on voice search with even more data.